Cannabis is brand new to you. You’re game to try it, but want to have the very best experience possible.

 There are also a number of hybrid Indica-Sativa strains that blend the two effects.
 THC is the main psychoactive compound found in cannabis.
 Beginners should start with lower levels of THC.

 Cannabis is generally consumed through inhalation (smoking or vaping), or orally (edibles or tinctures).
 Inhaling cannabis is the most common method of consumption.
 It’s usually smoked in a pre-rolled joint, pipe, or a bong.
 Required accessories are readily available with a little hunting.

-‘Vaping’ (or vapourizing) uses an electronic device to heat the cannabis at a precise temperature that releases the plant’s active compounds in a foggy, inhalable mist.
-Some cannabis users prefer this to smoking as a less harsh method of ingestion, but it will require an initial investment in a vapourizing device.
+‘Vaping’ pens, or vaporizing, uses an electronic device to heat the cannabis at a precise temperature that releases the plant’s active compounds in a foggy, inhalable mist.
+Some cannabis users prefer this to smoking as a less harsh method of ingestion among other benefits from using vaporizers, but it will require an initial investment in a vapourizing device.

 Edibles are foods infused with the active compounds of the cannabis plant.
 It’s an effective way to consume cannabis, but first-time users should beware: edibles take a while to be felt, up to an hour or two.
 Be patient.
 Take a small dose and wait for the effects to be felt before you take more.

 Committing to a little research before you experiment with cannabis will optimize conditions for an enjoyable experience.

 Take your time with cannabis!
 Learn your particular reactions to it, and what you like and dislike.

 Many people report real benefits from the plant, but as with anything, there are negatives associated with overuse.
 It’s wise for beginners to start slow and commit to moderation.